 10. Berry Springs, between Darwin and Litchfield National Park

-Berry Springs is perfectly located between Darwin and Litchfield or Kakadu National Park.
+Just a short distance outside of the city, Berry Springs is a great swimming spot near Darwin, conveniently located on the highway between Darwin and Litchfield.
 The water really is that blue and it's warm too!

 We spent the morning watching the colourful bee eaters fly in and out of the trees as we slowly turned into prunes.
 Can you blame us?
 You will never want to leave!

 Grab a homemade ice cream from the kiosk before you leave, it's delicious!